keboola/connection-docs/components/extractors/storage/onedrive/index.md

 {: .image-popup}
 ![Screenshot - Select worksheet](/components/extractors/storage/onedrive/onedrive-11.png)

-Each table has a different setting, but all tables share the same authorization to OneDrive account.
+Each table has a different setting, but all tables share the same authorization to your OneDrive account.

-The list shows the row name, and the destination table in [Storage](/storage/).
+The list shows the row name and the destination table in [Storage](/storage/).

-You can **click to the row to modify** the configuration.
+You can **click on the row to modify** the configuration.